Angela Hill: UFC return

 Hill and Jéssica Andrade were briefly linked to a bout at UFC 207.
 However, the fight never materialized for that event because of a rule in the UFC's anti-doping policy with USADA.
-Subsequently, Andrade was removed from that card with the pairing left intact and rescheduled to take place at UFC Fight Night: Bermudez vs. Korean Zombie on February 4, 2017.
+Subsequently, Andrade was removed from that card with the pairing left intact and rescheduled to take place at UFC Fight Night 104 on February 4, 2017.
 Andrade won the fight by unanimous decision.
 In addition, both participants were awarded Fight of the Night honors.

 Hill faced Ashley Yoder on July 7, 2017, at The Ultimate Fighter 25 Finale.
 She won the fight by unanimous decision.

-Hill faced Nina Ansaroff at UFC Fight Night: Poirier vs. Pettis on November 11, 2017, in Norfolk, Virginia.
+Hill faced Nina Ansaroff at UFC Fight Night 120 on November 11, 2017, in Norfolk, Virginia.
 She lost the fight via unanimous decision.

-Hill faced Maryna Moroz at UFC on Fox: Emmett vs. Stephens on February 24, 2018, at Amway Center in Orlando, Florida.
+Hill faced Maryna Moroz at UFC on Fox 28 on February 24, 2018, at Amway Center in Orlando, Florida.
 She won the fight by unanimous decision.

 Hill was scheduled to face Alexa Grasso on August 25, 2018, at UFC Fight Night 135.
 However, Grasso was pulled out from the bout on July 19, 2018, due to knee injury and she was replaced by Cortney Casey.
 She lost the fight via split decision.
 11 out of 17 media outlets scored the bout for Hill.

-Hill faced Randa Markos on March 23, 2019, at UFC Fight Night: Thompson vs. Pettis.
+Hill faced Randa Markos on March 23, 2019, at UFC Fight Night 148.
 She lost the fight via a submission in round one.

-Hill replaced an injured Jessica Penne against Jodie Esquibel on April 27, 2019, at UFC Fight Night: Jacaré vs. Hermansson.
+Hill replaced an injured Jessica Penne against Jodie Esquibel on April 27, 2019, at UFC Fight Night 150.
 She won the fight by unanimous decision.

 Hill faced Yan Xiaonan, replacing injured Felice Herrig, on June 8, 2019, at UFC 238.
 She lost the fight by unanimous decision.

-Hill was scheduled to face Istela Nunes on September 21, 2019, at UFC on ESPN+ 17.
+Hill was scheduled to face Istela Nunes on September 21, 2019, at UFC Fight Night 159.
 However, on August 12, 2019, it was reported that Nunes was removed from the card due to a failed drug test, and she was replaced by Ariane Carnelossi.
 Hill won the fight via TKO due to a doctor's stoppage in the third round after an elbow she threw cut Carnelossi over the left eye and rendered her unable to continue.